Volunteer in Haiti

 Haiti's turbulent history, politically and environmentally, has made foreign aid crucial to its livelihood.
 Unfortunately, that has also fueled corruption and mismanagement of funds whereby Haiti's elite prosper behind guarded compounds while the rest of the country suffers.

-Despite that fact and in response to the 2010 earthquake outside Port-au-Prince, an influx of NGOs established programs to help Haiti recover, rebuild and rehabilitate.
-Haiti receives roughly 40% of its GDP from foreign aid, and is thus extremely dependent on the goodwill, both in money and services, provided from abroad.
-While the media coverage of the Haitians' plight has waned, need for international support has not
+Despite that fact and in response to the 2010 earthquake outside Port-au-Prince, an influx of NGOs established programs to help Haiti recover, rebuild, and rehabilitate.
+Haiti receives a sizeable portion of its GDP from foreign aid, and is thus extremely dependent on the goodwill, both in money and services, provided from abroad.
+While the media coverage of the Haitians' plight has waned, the need for international support has not.

 Related Volunteer Abroad Articles